TTalex/lejos-ip-api/examples/README.md

 # Examples
-After compiling and running both LejosWebApi and EchoReciever data can be sent to the robot using one of the example programs.
+After compiling and running both LejosWebApi and EchoReciever, data can be sent to the robot using one of the example programs.

 All examples follow the same pattern: